 Martin Dent, 1925 - 2014 - co founder of Jubilee 2000

-It all began with a petition calling for a one off cancellation of debt which Debt drew up.
+It all began with a petition calling for a one off cancellation of debt which Dent drew up.
 At the time he was a politics lecturer at Keele University, and it was signed by his students.
 In 1993, he made common cause with Bill Peters, a former High Commissioner to Malawi.
 They began to write to influential figures in politics, finance and the church to put forward their arguments.

-One of Dent’s ancestors was Thomas Fowell Buxton, who had taken forward William Wilberforce’s fight against slavery in the early 19 century.
+One of Dent’s ancestors was Thomas Fowell Buxton, who had taken forward William Wilberforce’s fight against slavery in the early 19century.
 Dent was inspired by Buxton’s words, “With ordinary talents and extraordinary perseverance, all things are attainable.”
 Dent and Peters modelled their campaign on the way the anti-slave trade movement had mobilised public opinion.

-They gained the support of the then Prime Minister Tony Blair and the majority of British MPs, numerous notable people in show business and the sport and the Archbishop of Canterbury.
+They gained the support of the then Prime Minister Tony Blair and the majority of British MPs, numerous notable people in show business and sport, and the Archbishop of Canterbury.
 Their Jubilee 2000 petition would eventually gain some 20 million signatures from 155 countries – both being recognised as world records.